ciortanmadalina/europython2024/README.md

 # Summary
-This repository supports the [Europython 2024](https://ep2024.europython.eu/session/one-analysis-a-day-keeps-anomalies-away) talk "One analysis a day keeps anomalies away!" focused on the unsupervised analysis of time series data.
+This repository supports the [Europython 2024](https://ep2024.europython.eu/session/one-analysis-a-day-keeps-anomalies-away) talk "One analysis a day keeps anomalies away!" focused on the **unsupervised analysis of multivariate time series data**.

 The goal is to provide an extensive overview of various approaches and techniques, along with a hands-on starting point for practitioners to quickly benchmark these methods on their datasets.